murielsan/bcn_open_data_analysis/README.md

 We've used [Streamlit](https://streamlit.io/) for this purpose.
 I've created a multi-page web app with queries to the API.
 The pages are detailed [below](#Streamlit-APP).

-Streamlit app has also been uploaded to Heroku, but this thime as a connection to a GitHub repo.
+Streamlit app has also been uploaded to Heroku, but this time as a connection to a GitHub repo.
 As it's not a repo but a folder inside a repo, I had to add a [buildpack](https://github.com/timanovsky/subdir-heroku-buildpack) which allowed me to specify the folder I wanted to use.

 In order to make streamlit work I also had to create a [Procfile](./streamlit/Procfile) file so that Heroku knows how to run this kind of app.
 I also had to create [runtime.txt](./streamlit/runtime.txt) as I'm using Python 3.10.2 and at the time of creation (March'22) the default runtime was Python 3.9.7.
-The file [rquirements.txt](./streamlit/requirements.txt) specifies the libraries needed for building the application.
+The file [requirements.txt](./streamlit/requirements.txt) specifies the libraries needed for building the application.

 # API Endpoints